 I am an experienced health services researcher, with a particular interest in the application of mixed methods in health technology assessment.
 My published work includes systematic reviews, qualitative interview studies, cross sectional and longitudinal surveys and randomised controlled trials.

-I am also a Research Advisor for the NIHR RDS NE, working with health professionals and academic staff wishing to apply for NIHR or other peer reviewed funding for health and social care research.
+I am also Deputy Director for the NIHR RDS NE, The NIHR RDS works with health professionals and academic staff wishing to apply for NIHR or other peer reviewed funding for health and social care research.
 I advise on study design and methods, possible funding sources and link applicants to other specialist support provided by the RDS (including statistics, health economics, clinical trials).

 TUBE: A feasibility randomised controlled trial of pre-treatment gastrostomy tube versus oral feeding plus as-needed nasogastric tube feeding in patients undergoing chemoradiation for head and neck cancer